europeana/europeana-contribute/README.md

 ## Testing

-System tests use the poltergeist gem which has an external dependency on PhantomJS.
-See here for installation instructions: http://phantomjs.org/documentation/.6.0#installing-phantomjs
+System tests use the poltergeist gem which has an external dependency on PhantomJS. http://phantomjs.org/download.html

 ## License